-Panel recommendation/determination: The Panel has recommended unanimously/by majority that the Proposer's solution should / should not be implemented
+Panel recommendation/determination: The Panel has recommended by majority that the Proposer's solution is implemented.

 What is the impact if this change is made?

 In the Proposer's view whilst subsequent market arrangements may affect the wider industry and commercial arrangements, this proposal relates only to the creation and implementation of the minimum specification itself and therefore the only change envisaged at present relates to the Grid Code.